Sawo-Community/100-Days-of-Feature-Request/README.md

 Labels are used to track the lifecycle and status of a pull request.
 Using the correct labels helps with managing workflows and ensuring that content is edited, merged and released at the correct time

 ### Commenting on Pull Requests

+Once a pull request is submitted, multiple committers may comment on it and provide edits or suggestions which you can commit directly.
+You can also add line comments.
+Take a look at [Commenting on pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) for more details.